AsP3X/QuakeWatch/apps/quakewatch/planning/database-plan.md

 ## Conclusion

-The QuakeWatch Database provides a robust, scalable foundation for storing and querying fault data with advanced geographical capabilities.
-The comprehensive schema design supports both the data scraper and web application while maintaining data integrity and performance.
+The QuakeWatch Database provides a robust, scalable foundation for storing and querying both earthquake and fault data with advanced geographical capabilities.
+The comprehensive schema design supports user authentication, personalization, real-time earthquake monitoring, and fault data analysis while maintaining data integrity and performance.

-The database architecture is designed for future growth and can accommodate additional data sources, enhanced analytics, and advanced geographical features as the project evolves.
+The database architecture includes user management for personalized experiences, real-time earthquake data for immediate monitoring, and fault data for geological analysis.
+The system is designed for future growth and can accommodate additional data sources, enhanced analytics, and advanced geographical features as the project evolves.